qa-ihussain/IMS-Starter/README.md

-Coverage: 34%
+Coverage: 68.1%
-# Project Title
+# Inventory Management System Project

-One Paragraph of project description goes here
+This project considers all the fundamental training that has been given to create an inventory style programme.
+The aim of this project was to create a functional application using an SQL codebase.

 ## Getting Started